huglester/pyrocms-flash-widget/README.md

 1. Upload a **flash file** through the **Files** admin.
 2. Create a new Flash widget instance in the **Widgets** admin.
 3. Set the **title**, **width** and **height**.
-4. Copy the **widget code** and paste it on page, template or theme.
+4. Copy the **widget code** and paste it on a page, template or theme.

 Note: The filename must end with a **.swf** extension. i.e. animation.swf